heptarch/heptarch.github.io/drafts/parrondo.md

 of the molecule.
 Shouldn't it be easy to compute the outcome?
-In this case, rather than needing vast computational resources in *space* which will be correlated with the strategy, the demon will need to solve a very hard problem, namely the evolution of a chaotic system with $\sim 10^{23}$ degrees of freedom.
+In this case, rather than needing vast computational resources in *space* which will be correlated with the strategy, the demon will need vast computational resources in *time*: it must solve a hard problem, namely the evolution of a chaotic system with $\sim 10^{23}$ degrees of freedom.